Blog/Income Tax

 This guide walks through Section 194C, 194J, 194Q, and 194H, explains the key distinctions, and gives you a decision framework for the common overlap scenarios.

 Looking for expert help with which TDS section applies contractor professional commission goods 194C 194J 194Q 194H?
-The team at Tax Garden helps Indian SMEs stay compliant end-to-end: filings, notices, and advisory, all in one place.
+The team at Tax Garden, based in Kondapur, Hyderabad, helps Indian SMEs stay compliant end-to-end: filings, notices, and advisory, all in one place.

 Quick Reference: Rates and Thresholds at a Glance